 What to bring with you.
 You don’t need special equipment to watch a meteor shower.
 If you want to bring along equipment to make yourself more comfortable, consider a blanket or reclining lawn chair, a thermos with a hot drink, binoculars for gazing at the stars.
 Be sure to dress warmly enough, even in spring or summer, especially in the hours before dawn.
 Binoculars are fun to have, too.
 You won’t need them for watching the meteor shower, but, especially if you have a dark sky, you might not be able to resist pointing them at the starry sky.

 Are the predictions reliable?
 Although astronomers have tried to publish exact predictions in recent years, meteor showers remain notoriously unpredictable.
 Your best bet is to go outside at the times we suggest, and plan to spend at least an hour, if not a whole night, reclining comfortably while looking up at the sky.
 Also remember that meteor showers typically don’t just happen on one night.
 They span a range of dates.
 So the morning before or after a shower’s peak might be good, too.

 Peak dates are derived from data published in the Observer’s Handbook by the Royal Astronomical Society of Canada and Guy Ottewell’s Astronomical Calendar.

-Bottom line: The Orionid meteor shower is next on the night of October 20-21, 2014.
-Details on how to watch, plus listings of all major meteor showers in 2014.
+Bottom line: The Lyrid meteor shower is next on the mornings of April 22 and 23.
+April 23 will probably have more meteors.
+Details on how to watch, plus listings of all major meteor showers in 2015.